icerpc/icerpc-docs/content/slice/encoding/constructed-types.md

 {% /slice1 %}

 {% slice2 %}
-Slice provides three built-in generic types: `Dictionary<Key, Value>`, `Result<Success, Failure>` and `Sequence<T>`.
+Slice provides three built-in generic types: `Dictionary<Key, Value>`, `Result<Success, Failure>`, and `Sequence<T>`.
 You need to specify the type argument(s) of such a generic type in order to get an actual type - a constructed type.
 This page describes the encoding of such constructed types.
 {% /slice2 %}

 ## Dictionary